 Acetaminophen/aspirin/caffeine is available in an oral tablet in the following strength 250 mg, 250 mg, and 65 mg, respectively.
 This dosage form is available OTC.
 The usual dose is 2 tablets po once every 24 hours prn for migraine headache.

 A double-blinded, randomized, and placebo-controlled trial in 13 academic hospitals in four countries showed that caffeine does not affect general intelligence, attention, and behavior, and was safe for use.

 As a treatment for acute primary headaches, patients may develop several side effects:

 Nervousness was the most frequently reported side effect.

-Although caffeine is used as an acute treatment for migraine pain, it is a known trigger for migraines.
-One clinical study on mice showed that acute and chronic effects of caffeine are thought to be an underlying reason for the aura of a migraine, and another study showed that patients who take aspirin and caffeine experience headache episodes more than patients who take aspirin only.
+Although caffeine is an acute treatment for migraine pain, it is a known trigger for migraines.
+One clinical study on mice showed that acute and chronic effects of caffeine could potentially be an underlying reason for the aura of a migraine, and another study showed that patients who take aspirin and caffeine experience headache episodes more than patients who take aspirin only.

 Studies showed that taking caffeine has a neutral effect on hypertension and heart failure, but further studies are needed to determine the association with arrhythmias.

 Habitual daily use of caffeine may cause other side effects such as the following:

 Aspirin is associated with Reye syndrome when used in children younger than the age of 12.
 The syndrome presents with different degrees of encephalopathy with severe brain edema, hyperammonemia, and hypoglycemia.